thanassisKalv/screen-recorder-app-on-gpu/README.md

  - to explore the typical video encoding options you can call it with -h

+###Credits
-Credits to: the research done by Diederickh for Windows OS high-performance GPU frame-capturing using IDXGIOutputDuplication in this [repository](https://github.com/diederickh/screen_capture/blob/master/src/test/test_win_api_directx_research.cpp)
+to the research done by Diederickh for Windows based high-performance GPU frame-capturing using IDXGIOutputDuplication in this [repository](https://github.com/diederickh/screen_capture/blob/master/src/test/test_win_api_directx_research.cpp)

 ### to do (high level)